AppleBlox/appleblox/README.md

 ## Credits

--   Logo by @typeofnull
+- Logo: @typeofnull
--   Inspired from @pizzaboxer's Bloxstrap
+- Inspiration: @pizzaboxer's Bloxstrap
--   Icons by lucide-svelte & icons8
+- Icons: lucide-svelte & icons8
--   Due to a massive skill issue (OrigamingWasTaken), the Objective-C sidecar is built by ClaudeAI and ChatGPT.
-I will replace this code if I find contributors.
+- Objective-C sidecar: Generated with assistance from ClaudeAI and ChatGPT.
+Contributors are sought to replace this code.